 Biocidal products are substances or preparations intended to destroy, deter or render harmless pest organisms such as fungi, bacteria, viruses, rodents, insects, etc. These products can have a chemical or biological action (e.g. use of beneficial micro-organisms) and are intended for domestic, professional or industrial use.

-Definition, regulatory framework and ANSES’s role
+Definitions, regulatory framework and role of the Agency

-- disinfectants (human or animal hygiene, disinfection of surfaces, disinfection of drinking water, etc.),
+- disinfectants (human or animal hygiene, disinfection of surfaces, disinfection of drinking water, etc.);

-- pest control products (rodenticides, insecticides, repellents, etc.),
+- pest-control products (rodenticides, insecticides, repellents, etc.);

 - other biocidal products (embalming fluids, antifouling products, etc.).